PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

 If you want, use -j argument to increase the compile speed, for example `make -j` to auto decide the numbers of threads to compile, or manually set the thread numbers, for example `make -j4`

+Developers wishing to test selected functions in the firmware code by running them on their linux PC can also use the command `make build_tests` and then `ctest --output-on-failure` to run the tests.

 ## 7. Flash the firmware to HackRF

     hackrf_spiflash -w /opt/portapack-mayhem/build/firmware/portapack-h1_h2-mayhem.bin